 Mobile Pagespeed is testing a slow connection and CPU limited device!

-The reason why your mobile score is lower than your desktop is that Google is emulating a 1.6mb/second internet connection (slow!) and a Nexus 5 device (a 5+ year-old device) with a 4x CPU slowdown (25% CPU power).
+The reason why your mobile score is lower than your desktop is that Google is emulating a 1.6mb/second internet connection (slow load times!) and a Nexus 5 device (a 5+ year-old device) with a 4x CPU slowdown (25% CPU power).

-That is a super slow device, so unless your site has been built from the ground up on a lightning-fast theme to achieve a high mobile score, you’ll probably struggle to get past a 50 or 60 score.
+This means super slow mobile devices, so unless your site has been built from the ground up on a lightning-fast theme to achieve a high mobile score, you’ll probably struggle to get past a 50 or 60 score.

-Our WPSpeedFix website is well overdue for a rebuild and is built on a slow theme.
+Our WPSpeedFix website is well overdue for a rebuild and is built on slow websites themes.
 Right now, the site has a desktop PSI score that floats between 90-100 (depending on whether we’re experimenting with speed stuff on the site), and a mobile score of 40-80.

-Apart from the regular questions asking why we don’t have a 100 score, I’m not bothered by the mobile score because mobile visitors are typically only 10% of total traffic.
+Apart from the regular questions asking why we don’t have a 100 score, I’m not bothered by the mobile devices score because mobile internet users are typically only 10% of total traffic.

 Your Pagespeed Insights score isn’t a fixed score!